mlpoctgn/MLP-OCTGN/README.md

 MLP-OCTGN
 =========

-My Little Pony CCG game definition for OCTGN3 source code
+My Little Pony CCG game definition for OCTGN3 source code.

 This is the github repository for the OCTGN3 MLPL game definition source code from http://www.octgngames.com/mlpccg